-San Diego is the land of surf and sun and its laidback attitude, multitude of hiking trails, gorgeous beaches and booming culinary and beer scene inspire people from all over the United States—and even the world—to pack up their belongings and head west.
+San Diego is the land of surf and sun and its laidback attitude.
+The multitude of hiking trails, gorgeous beaches, and booming culinary and beer scene, inspire people from all over the United States—and even the world—to pack up their belongings and head west.
 Here are the top 10 reasons to live in San Diego and why you might want to make a similar journey (or already have).

 Ah, the beaches.
-San Diego is home to some of the finest stretches of sand in the United States.
+San Diego is home to some of the most beautiful stretches of sand in the United States.
 The city’s wide, soft, sandy beaches are packed in the summer months when the tourists flock to San Diego.
 In winter, however, the beaches are often refreshingly uncluttered of people and residents can go for peaceful walks along the shoreline or surf some waves without worrying about running into a rogue boogie boarder or swimmer.
-The Pacific Ocean off the coast of San Diego also provides great waves for surfing and calm areas ideal for kayaking and stand up paddle boarding and other ocean activities.
+The Pacific Ocean off the coast of San Diego also provides excellent waves for surfing and calm areas ideal for kayaking and stand up paddleboarding and other ocean activities.

 Craft Beer Scene

 The craft beer scene in San Diego is one of the best in the world.
-From the elite Stone Brewing Company and its bountiful beer gardens to tasting-room-in-a-garage breweries like Lost Abbey and Stumblefoot Brewing Company, plus just about every type of brewery you can image in between, you’re bound to find a new favorite beer, especially one of the hoppy IPAs San Diego is known for.
+From the elite Stone Brewing Company and its bountiful beer gardens to tasting-room-in-a-garage breweries like Lost Abbey and Stumblefoot Brewing Company.
+Plus find just about every type of brewery you can imagine in between.
+You’re bound to find a new favorite beer, especially one of the hoppy IPAs San Diego is known for.

-Suggest going to dinner to a chain restaurant like Applebee’s or TGI Fridays to a San Diegan and don’t be surprised if you they wrinkle their nose in disgust and give you a “what’s wrong with you?” look.
-With so many excellent independent restaurants in San Diego, most residents make it a favorite pastime to continue to try new ones every weekend, while still making sure to visit their favorites (Mamma Mia, The Patio, Alexander’s on 30th… the list goes on).
+Suggest going to dinner to a chain restaurant like Applebee’s or TGI Fridays to a San Diegan and don’t be surprised if they wrinkle their nose in disgust and give you a “what’s wrong with you?” look.
+With so many excellent independent restaurants in San Diego, most residents make it a favorite pastime to continue to try new ones every weekend.
+But while still making sure to visit their favorites (Mamma Mia, The Patio, Alexander’s on 30th and the list goes on).
 San Diego is also home to the world’s best fish tacos.

 Nature and Hiking

-The houses are small in San Diego (unless you have a lot and a lot of money), but no one is too bothered by it.
-Why do you need square footage when you want to just be outside enjoying the incredible weather, anyway?
-Patios become living rooms in San Diego and grilling is a favorite American pastime that can be enjoyed year round thanks to the weather.
+The houses are small in San Diego (unless you have lots and lots of money), but no one is too bothered by it.
+Why do you need square footage when you want to be outside enjoying the incredible weather, anyway?
+Patios become living rooms in San Diego, and grilling is a favorite American pastime that can be enjoyed year-round thanks to the weather.

 Whether you want dive bars or clubs, you can find it in San Diego.
-Even the most high end establishments are refreshingly unpretentious and most carry local beers on tap.
-The Gaslamp Quarter in downtown San Diego is where you want to head for Vegas-style clubs and dancing, while laidback PB and Mission Beach are known for their beachy dive bars and young crowd.
-Ritzy La Jolla and Del Mar are two communities to head to when you’re looking for a more sophisticated night out with a glass of wine or old fashioned cocktail in mind.
+Even the most high-end establishments are refreshingly unpretentious, and most carry local beers on tap.
+The Gaslamp Quarter in downtown San Diego is where you want to head for Vegas-style clubs and dancing.
+Laidback Pacific Beach and Mission Beach are known for their beachy dive bars and young crowd.
+Ritzy La Jolla and Del Mar are two communities to head to when you’re looking for a more sophisticated night out with a glass of wine or old-fashioned cocktail in mind.

 Fun Day Trips and Weekend Getaways

-It sounds reminiscent of a Katy Perry song, but flip flops and tank tops are the go-to attire in San Diego and casual comfort is key when assembling your wardrobe.
-With the exception of a few clubs in the Gaslamp and a couple top restaurants in La Jolla, you can get away with wearing flip flops pretty much anywhere and no one will raise an eyebrow.
+It sounds reminiscent of a Katy Perry song, but flip-flops and tank tops are the go-to attire in San Diego.
+Casual comfort is key when assembling your wardrobe.
+Except for a few clubs in the Gaslamp and a couple of top restaurants in La Jolla, you can get away with wearing flip-flops pretty much anywhere, and no one will raise an eyebrow.
 Yoga pants and sweatshirts (albeit surf-inspired ones) are also completely acceptable for wearing around town while running errands.
-No one will call What Not to Wear on you.